 What adjustments to a new mother's working conditions or hours of work might an employer make?

-The possible adjustments that an employer might make to a new mother's working conditions or hours of work, to avoid risks to her health and safety identified during a risk assessment, will depend on what is reasonable in her particular circumstances and whether or not the adjustment avoids the identified risk.
+The possible adjustments that an employer might make to a new mother's working conditions or hours of work, to avoid risks to their health and safety identified during a risk assessment, will depend on what is reasonable in the particular circumstances and whether or not the adjustment avoids the identified risk.
 The employer should put in place adjustments in consultation with the employee and should keep the adjustments under review.

 Some of the most common adjustments to working conditions or hours of work that employers make for new mothers are: